mskf3000/Tutorials-and-Cheat-Sheets/Ruby - Installing Ruby 1.9 on Ubuntu 12.04.md

 ***

-*Ruby - Installing Ruby 1.9 on Ubuntu 12.04 (c) by Jack Szwergold*

-*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*
+<sup>*Ruby - Installing Ruby 1.9 on Ubuntu 12.04 (c) by Jack Szwergold.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>